Your Will: Planning Ahead for Peace of Mind

 A Will can hold vital importance in providing you with clarity and reassurance that your wishes are carried out after you have gone.
 Having an up to date Will can also help ensure that your estate can be administered by your Executors in as straightforward and stress-free way as possible.

-What happens without a Will?
+What will happen without a will?

 If you die without a Will, then your estate is administered in accordance with the rules of intestacy.
 This means that your property, money and belongings are shared out in a defined way.
 For instance, your partner only inherits from you if you are married or in a civil partnership at the time of your death.
 If you have surviving children, grandchildren or great-grandchildren, and your estate is valued at more than £275,000, your partner won’t inherit all your estate.
 It gets divided so that your partner only inherits half of your estate over £275,000, along with all your personal property and belongings.